ZO1DB3RG/ACSA-for-stock-prediction/ACSA/BERT-classification/README.md

 # Pytorch-BERT-Classification

+## This part is directly borrowed from https://github.com/JoungheeKim/Pytorch-BERT-Classification

 This is pytorch simple implementation of [Pre-training of Deep Bidirectional Transformers for Language Understanding (BERT)](https://arxiv.org/pdf/1810.04805.pdf) by using awesome [pytorch BERT library](https://github.com/huggingface/pytorch-transformers)